 The Fenton Community Orchestra provides an enjoyable place where musicians of all ages learn and play music with teamwork and respect.
-We are creating wonderful music for our community to enjoy and having great fun in the process.
-Amateur or professional musicians, audience members, volunteers and financial supporters are all needed to support this worthy community program.
+We create wonderful music for our community to enjoy, while having great fun in the process.
+Amateur or professional musicians, audience members, volunteers, and financial supporters are all welcome to support this worthy community program.

-Thanks to generous grant from the Michigan Council for Arts & Cultural Affairs and the National Endowment for the Arts, FCO was able to hire its first (part-time) Executive Director in February 2015.
+Thanks to a generous grant from the Michigan Council for Arts & Cultural Affairs and the National Endowment for the Arts, FCO was able to hire its first (part-time) Executive Director in February 2015.
 This position has enabled FCO to hold additional concerts and reach new musicians.
-Now in its sixth season, the FCO has grown to more than 80 members.
-FCO is a regional orchestra with members from Fenton, Byron, Hartland, Linden, Holly, Flint, Davison, Swartz Creek, Davisburg, Grand Blanc, Durand, Howell and Clarkston.
+Now in its ninth season, FCO has grown to more than 80 orchestra members.
+FCO is a regional orchestra with members from Fenton, Byron, Hartland, Linden, Holly, Flint, Davison, Swartz Creek, Davisburg, Grand Blanc, Durand, Howell, and Clarkston.

 Since the beginning, more than 200 community members have played with the orchestra.

 For more information ABOUT US search the following pages: